hashicorp/mql/README.md

 Fields in your model can be compared with the following operators: `=`, `!=`, `>=`, `<=`, `<`, `>`, `%` .

-Double quotes `"` can be used to quote strings.
+Double quotes `"` must be used to quote strings.

 Comparison operators can have optional leading/trailing whitespace.